Inflect logo

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps There are no direct cloud on-ramps within Santander.
-Organizations requiring dedicated connections to hyperscale cloud providers like AWS, Google Cloud, or Microsoft Azure must establish private network links to interconnection hubs in Madrid.
+Direct Cloud On-Ramps: There are no direct cloud on-ramps within Santander, as of September 2025.
+Access to hyperscale cloud providers like AWS, Google Cloud (GCP), or Microsoft Azure requires dedicated connectivity to the nearest major interconnection hubs, primarily Madrid or Paris.

 Power Analysis

-Spain's power infrastructure is modern and reliable, with a strong emphasis on renewable energy.
+Spain's power infrastructure is modern and stable, with a strong national commitment to renewable energy sources.

 Market Access, Business & Tax Climate